 The more roles you require, and the more people you hire for each role, the higher your stock trading app development cost.

 Ideally, stock trading apps should be operational on two platforms – mobile and desktop.
 The cost of app development also increases if you go for multiple operating systems simultaneously.

 When it comes to the backend of stock trading apps like Robinhood, there are two approaches to choose from – Monolithic and Microservice.
-While Monolith is more cost-effective, Microservice backend promotes high scalability of an application.
+While Monolith is more cost-effective, Microservice backend promotes an application’s high scalability.

-The testing of stock apps like Robinhood that handle people’s money in real time comes with additional complexity and attached costs.
+The testing of apps that handle people’s money in real-time comes with additional complexity and attached costs.
 The QA staff should cover the app’s work when the market is open, ensuring all the APIs are working correctly and the synchronization is flawless.

-This being said, it’s still possible to assume that the development of an MVP for iOS and Android with the ten core features listed above cannot cost less than $100K.
+This being said, it’s still possible to assume that the development of an MVP for iOS and Android with the ten core features listed above will not cost less than $100K.

-Do you have an idea or a new stock trading app to bring to the market?
-Do you have doubts about its feasibility or market potential?
-Do you need assistance with any aspect of such app development?
+Are you interested in stock market app development?
+Do you have doubts about the feasibility or market potential of your idea?
+Do you need assistance with any aspect of its development?
 Do you have questions as to brokerage app functionality, design, technical solutions, or possible budget?
 In every case, please feel free to contact Onix.
 Our team of experts is always there to help you!